-RMs from the LOFAR Two-metre Sky Survey \citep[LoTSS; observations in the 144 MHz regime]{Shimwelletal2022,OSullivanetal2023} have been analysed in recent studies \citep{Carrettietal2022,Carrettietal2023,Carrettietal2025}.
-These observations have advantage that LOFAR RM sources are only affected by filaments and voids.
-The aforementioned work have indeed confirmed that most of the RRM, measured at low frequencies, comes from magnetic fields in the IGM {\citep[see also][for how $\mathrm{RM_{source}}$ can also be subtracted]{Vernstrometal2019,OSullivanetal2020}, and only 21 percent from magnetic fields within galaxy clusters and the circumgalactic medium \citep[see also][]{Andersonetal2024}, with RRM rms showing an increasing trend even at high redshifts ($z \sim 3$).
-In this latter work, the authors have also used a more refined analysis for removing the RM$_{\text{Gal}}$ contribution from the total RM.
-It should be noted that there still exists uncertainties in analysis, both in removing the Galactic foreground contribution from the total RM, as well as in the comparison of simulated RRMs with the observation trends; e.g., due to simulations being unable to model the local Galactic environment and large-scale structure effects simultaneously (without the use of subgrid physics).
-Nevertheless, \cite{Vazzaetal2025}, presenting a new suite of cosmological MHD simulations tailored to reproduce the observed star formation history in galaxies, has shown that magnetisation of filaments and voids only from astrophysical sources such as e.g., from AGN, cannot fully account for the observed RRM-rms trends.
+Rotation measures from the LOFAR (LOw-Frequency ARray) Two-metre Sky Survey \citep[LoTSS; observations in the 144 MHz regime]{Shimwelletal2022,OSullivanetal2023} have been analysed in recent studies \citep{Carrettietal2022,Carrettietal2023,Carrettietal2025}.
+These observations have the advantage that LOFAR RM sources are only affected by filaments and voids.
+The aforementioned works have confirmed that most of the RRM, measured at low frequencies, comes from magnetic fields in the IGM {\citep[see also][for how $\mathrm{RM_{source}}$ can also be subtracted]{Vernstrometal2019,OSullivanetal2020}, and only 21 percent from magnetic fields within galaxy clusters and the circumgalactic medium \citep[see also][]{Andersonetal2024}, with RRM rms showing an increasing trend even at high redshifts ($z \sim 3$).
+In this latter work, the authors also used a more refined analysis for removing the RM$_{\text{Gal}}$ contribution from the total RM.
+It should be noted that there are still uncertainties in the analysis, both in removing the Galactic foreground contribution from the total RM, as well as in the comparison of simulated RRMs with the observation trends: for example due to simulations being unable to model the local Galactic environment and large-scale structure effects simultaneously (without the use of sub-grid physics).
+Nevertheless, \cite{Vazzaetal2025}, who present a new suite of cosmological MHD simulations tailored to reproduce the observed star formation history in galaxies, have shown that the magnetisation of filaments and voids from astrophysical sources alone, such as from active galactic nuclei (AGN), cannot fully account for the observed RRM-rms trends.

-In \cite{Mtchedlidzeetal2024} (hereafter Paper II), for the first time, we continuously stacked cosmological boxes until $z=2$ redshift depths to study the RM-rms redshift-evolution for different PMF models (having different coherence scales).
-We compared the obtained RM-rms trends with the ones obtained from the LoTSS survey \citep{Carrettietal2023}, and constrained the strength of the PMF models.
+In \cite{Mtchedlidzeetal2024} (hereafter Paper II), we continuously stacked cosmological boxes until $z=2$ redshift depths to study the RM-rms redshift evolution for different PMF models (with different coherence scales).
+We compared the obtained RM-rms trends with the ones obtained from the LoTSS survey \citep{Carrettietal2023} and constrained the strength of the PMF models.